Rafapp/SJSU-MaterialsEngineering-VR-lab/README.md

 ## How to run in a Meta Quest 2
 1. Download the apk's in this repository.
 If you wish to use the embodied version of the lab, use `VRlab_A`, otherwise use `VRlab_B`.
 2. Sideload the apk to your Meta Quest 2 using a Usb-C cable using a tool such as SideQuest https://sidequestvr.com
 3. Run the application.
-Keep in mind, the current builds will be continiously updated.
+Keep in mind, the current builds will be continuously updated.

 ## How to edit and build using Unity Engine
 1. Clone the repository